keatonkraiger/Pressure_Video_Synching/README.md

   |  |-OM2_R.csv
   |  |-...
 ```
-In the above data, I have two subjects with N OM takes.
+In the above data, I have one subject with N OM takes.

 ## Pressure Processing